maplessmann/gatsby-boilerplate/README.md

-# gatsby-advanced-boilerplate
+# ⚛️ Gatsby Boilerplate

-🚀 A Gatsby boilerplate to help you create static and fast websites
+🚀 A boilerplate to help you create scalable and fast websites

 ## Install